 Are you wondering how to become a health coach?
-Or maybe you’re wondering if health coaching is even regulated and how you go about getting certified.
-At times, it can feel a little “wild wild west-y” out here in the coaching world, so I’m here to help you make sense of it.
+Or maybe you’re wondering if health coaching is even regulated and how you go about getting certified in the United States.
+At times, it can feel a little “wild wild west-y” out here in the coaching services world, so I’m here to help you make sense of it.

-A health coach is someone who partners with his/her client to work together towards the client’s health, fitness, and/or mindset goals.
-The coach guides and educates the client on how to set and achieve those goals, but a health coach does not offer her client a prescribed set of rules or offer any sort of medical advice.
+A health coach is someone who partners with his/her client to work together toward the client’s health, fitness, and/or mindset goals.
+The coach guides and educates the client on how to set and achieve those goals.
+But a health coach does not diagnose or treat or offer her client a prescribed set of rules or offer any sort of medical advice.

 But not all health coaches are created equal.
 And health coaches can’t just do whatever they want just because it falls under the wide umbrella of “health and wellness.”

 And while it’s true that so much of the field still goes unregulated, that doesn’t mean health coaches can just do whatever they want.

 Overall in the U.S., there are laws and rules around who can offer health and wellness services, advice, treatments, etc. That’s called a “scope of practice.”
 It’s what refers to what you can legally do or not do based on your: